From any vantage point in the Chamonix Valley, you’re looking at climbing history.

 Day 4 | July 9

-An early start to put We’ll make a big glacier crossing, climb over the Col du Tour Superieur, then head for the summit of the AIguille du Tour where put our skills to use.
+An early start to make a big glacier crossing, climb over the Col du Tour Superieur, then head for the summit of the AIguille du Tour where you’ll put your skills to use.
 This day is a great opportunity for student-led rope teams.
 We finish by crossing the Trient Plateau.
 Overnight at the Cabane du Trient with dinner and breakfast included.

 Day 5 | July 10

-- More than 60 days, full refund minus a 10% administration fee
+- More than 60 days prior to start date – full refund minus 10% administration fee